The Ultimate Guide to Mandamus IRCC in Canada: What You Need to Know

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Sometimes, IRCC does not respond to the demand letter.
-In such a situation, you have two options:
+What happens if IRCC does not respond to the demand letter?

 The second option is to pursue the process in stage 2 of mandamus, which involves filing your application in the Federal Court of Canada.
 Stage two constitutes a legal trial, and the court will continue proceedings in this matter.

-Stage Two of Mandamus
+Stage Two of Mandamus IRCC

-The second stage of writ of mandamus is done at the Federal Court and it only becomes necessary if the delays persist after doing the first stage of mandamus.
+The second stage of mandamus IRCC is done at the Federal Court and it only becomes necessary if the delays persist after doing the first stage of mandamus.
 The second stage of writ of mandamus starts with filling an Application for Leave and Judicial Review (Mandamus) at the Federal Court then the court registry will request the reasons for the delay from the decision-maker and a copy will be provided to the parties.

 At Crest Attorneys, our clients usually get a decision on their immigration application before we receive the reasons for the delay from the court registry.